fossas/spectrometer/STYLE-GUIDE.md

 In almost all cases, `map`, `filter`, `fold`, and the `[]` monad are more flexible and readable.

-### Don't go buckwild with point-free definitions
+### Don't go crazy with point-free definitions

 Point-free style can help or hinder readability, depending on the context.
-If a function is expressed naturally with the `.` operator, then do so, but if you have to gyrate the definition to write it point-free, then you should probably just write out the variable names.
+If a function is expressed naturally with the `.` operator, then do so, but if you have to over-complicate the definition to write it point-free, then you should probably just write out the variable names.
 If you are reviewing someone else's PR and find a point-free definition hard to read, ask them to simplify/clarify it.

 ### Prefer `.` and `$` to parentheses